michaelfolz/LCD_Library/README.md

- This Library currently work with the SSD1289, ST7735 and ST7735R -- Will be adding more libraries eventually
+ This Library currently works with the SSD1289, ST7735 and ST7735R -- Will be adding more libraries eventually
  --------------------------------------------------------------------------------------------------------------

   	color: